 Unique 3-Part Biblical Novel

 When I say "My unique Biblical novel", I don't mean one that I own in my library, but one that I actually wrote.
-Yes, I am a published author.
-In 2003, I completed work on a Biblical novel and it was published that year by PublishAmerica.
-Although many Biblical novels have been written, I feel that mine is unique for several reasons (to be revealed) Thus, I'm making this page about my unique Biblical novel in order to raise awareness online about my unique Biblical novel and why it is unique and thereby hopefully generate some sales for my unique Biblical novel.
+Yes, in 2003, I completed work on a Biblical novel and it was published that year.
+Although many Biblical novels have been written, I feel that mine is unique for several reasons.
+Thus, I'm making this page about my unique Biblical novel in order to raise awareness about my unique Biblical novel and why it is unique.

 Some other Biblical Novels I have read: